ModelEarth/hello-framework-docs/README.md

-# Observable Docs Test

-## Hello Framework - dist in docs folder
+## Hello Framework - dist in docs folder test

 In this example, the "dist" folder was renamed to "docs" so Github Pages could be pointed into it.